uxallthethings/wpgovernance/journey-maps.md

 # Journey Maps: The Case for Governance

 > Any organization can function without governance, but that is not enough.
 You need to function and be a healthy environment for your organization, and its current and future members.
 In order to be healthy, you need clear structure, processes, and decisions.
-That is what governance means.-Rachel Cherry 2019
+That is what governance means.
+-Rachel Cherry 2019

 The task of coming up with a vision of WordPress governance can be overwhelming.
 It’s a lot of responsibility to imagine what an ideal experience can be, then render the governance documentation to achieve and support that experience.